External 'Control Surface' Setup

 (NB Although a BCR2000 has been used in the above example, this was because an alternative external controller was not available.
 With a BCR2000 it is recommended you actually choose 'BCR2000' as the Controller, not 'MIDI Cue Control Device'.)

-The following controls are only displayed for BCR2000 and BCF2000.
+The following controls are only displayed for the BCR2000, the BCF2000 and the nanoKONTROL2.

-MIDI In Port and MIDI Out Port: SCS will communicate with your controller via MIDI, and 2-way communication is required so SCS can send settings to the controller as well as receive settings from the controller.
+MIDI In Port and MIDI Out Port: For the BCR2000 and the BCF2000 SCS will communicate with your controller via MIDI, and 2-way communication is required so SCS can send settings to the controller as well as receive settings from the controller.
 Select the ports required - the input and output ports may well have the same name, as is the case for the Behringer BCR2000.
+The MIDI Out Port is not displayed for the nanoKONTROL2 as SCS cannot set slider or knob positions on this device.

 Configuration: This drop-down list contains configurations or 'presets' that SCS includes for the selected Controller.